To find out if the words ecstasy or glossolalia existed before the 1800s and how these terms have developed over time.

 As described previously in A History of Glossolalia: Origins, it was approximately 1830 that the new definition of tongues as glossolalia was introduced in German religious circles, but it was not universal.
 Neither was the concept found in the popular realm of English works until Farrar introduced it in 1879.
 So far, this proposition has been proven through tertiary source materials with a few references to primary and secondary source materials.

 A further examination of the primary, secondary and additional tertiary source books is required to substantiate the assertion that the term glossolalia was added after 1879.
 Indeed, after careful review of such materials, this was found to be true.
 The Gift of Tongues Project likes to substantiate all claims and therefore the following is how this conclusion was arrived at.
-The article then goes one step further to briefly document how this influence affects us today.
+The article then goes one step further to document how this influence affects us today.

 Table of Contents